Vietnam.vn - Nền tảng quảng bá Việt Nam

 Djokovic constantly forced his junior to move and was unable to attack comfortably.
 Djokovic's ability to keep up with the pace and pressure caused Alcaraz to make many mistakes.
 Nole took a 4-1 lead, then stood firm against his junior's determination to come back.
 A 79% first-point winning rate and saving all four break-points helped Nole win the first set 6-3.

 The first seven games of the second set saw no break points for either side, until Nole injured his arm, lost a pivotal serve game and trailed 3-5.
-Djokovic then showed his mettle, winning a serve game and saving three consecutive break points to tie the score at 5-5.
+Djokovic then showed his mettle, winning the return game and saving three consecutive break points to tie the score at 5-5.
 But after missing the opportunity to take the lead in the next game, Djokovic lost the decisive serve game and lost the second set 5-7.

 The first two sets saw many high-class plays from both sides, both technically and tactically.
 They both had high-class winners, but also made many unforced errors due to difficult shots, because their opponents defended excellently.
 The best play of the match came in game 3 of the second set, when Alcaraz scored a winner from a back-foot move to the back of the court, leaving Djokovic rooted to the net.
 The audience and Nole himself had to admire Alcaraz after the unbelievable scoring situation.